Hangzhou Travel Guide

 Hangzhou © Shizhao

 Located in the south-eastern province of Zhejiang, Hangzhou has been bewitching visitors with its natural beauty for centuries, with even Marco Polo declaring it paradise.
-The city is known for its tranquil and scenic areas, with many beautiful gardens and hills.
+The city is known for the tranquillity of its hills and gardens.

 Hangzhou's West Lake is lush, green and dotted with temples, bridges and pavilions.
 Visitors can stroll through the gardens, take a boat ride, see the thousands of stone carvings at Lingyin Temple, or admire the scenic view from Baochu Pagoda.
 Hangzhou has a number of interesting museums too, such as the National Silk Museum and the National Tea Museum.

 Become our Hangzhou Travel Expert

 We are looking for contributors for our Hangzhou travel guide.
 If you are a local, a regular traveller to Hangzhou or a travel professional with time to contribute and answer occasional forum questions, please contact us.